rackerlabs/rackspace-how-to/content/cloud-servers/checking-linux-file-permissions-with-ls.md

 ---
 permalink: checking-linux-file-permissions-with-ls/
-audit_date:
+audit_date: '2016-06-22'
 title: Check Linux file permissions with ls
 type: article
 created_date: '2011-11-23'
 created_by: Jered Heeschen
-last_modified_date: '2015-12-31'
+last_modified_date: '2016-06-22'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article focuses on the basics of how to use the `ls` command to check Linux file permissions and what it can tell you about a file's type and permissions.
+This article focuses on the `ls` command - how to use it to check Linux file permissions and what it can tell you about a file's type and permissions.

 ### ls command

-You use the `ls` command (the first letter is a lowercase L) to see what files are in a directory.
-When run by itself, `ls` returns a list of the current working directory (essentially, the directory you are in).
+Use the `ls` command (the first letter is a lowercase 'L') to see what files are in a directory.
+When run by itself, `ls` returns a list of the current working directory.
 You can also specify a directory to list.
-For example, a list of the first few files in the /etc directory on a Gentoo system might look as
+The following example shows a list of the first few files in the /etc directory on a Gentoo system.
-follows:

     $ ls /etc
     DIR_COLORS            gentoo-release      man.conf            runlevels